Good morning. Hello. ’Sup?

 Past experience for Jackson client-side includes owning brand communications and sponsorship for Georgia Power and leading the brand team at Simmons Mattress Company.
 Agency experience includes Account Director for Simmons Beautyrest at Tucker Wayne and Account Group Director at Campbell Mithun Esty.
 An idealist at heart and a firm believer in handshake deals, Jackson doesn’t feel the need for written contracts with any of his clients.
 And in 18 years of running the agency, he’s never had reason to regret it.

 Mandi lives just a few blocks from the office with her husband and two young children.
-Her only weakness and constant disappointment is a love for the Cleveland Indians.
+Her only weakness and constant disappointment is a love for the Cleveland Guardians.

 Outside work, you might find Brad searching album bins for a rare Beatles pressing, slow grilling something amazing for dinner when his three adult sons are in town, or watching deer and wild turkeys with his wife from the deck of their log cabin.